Action Needed

 In the 115th Congress, Medicaid faced a potential federal funding cut of $800 billion over a decade.
 Despite these unsuccessful efforts, they paved the way for changes like per capita caps and block grants, shifting costs to counties and reducing their service capacity.
 In 2018, the Trump Administration supported state efforts to implement Medicaid work requirements and other regulatory changes, including block grants for certain populations.
 State work requirement waivers were revoked starting in 2021 under the Biden Administration, however future administrations could reintroduce these waivers, potentially increasing counties’ administrative burden and uncompensated care costs.

-Although the COVID-19 Public Health Emergency officially ended in May 2023, continuous enrollment under Medicaid concluded in March, after being decoupled from the Public Health Emergency because of the Consolidated Appropriations Act of 2023.
+Although the COVID-19 Public Health Emergency officially ended in May 2023, continuous enrollment under Medicaid concluded in March 2023, after being decoupled from the Public Health Emergency because of the Consolidated Appropriations Act of 2023.
 This Congressional action triggered a 12-month unwinding period, ending in early 2024.
-During this time, states have worked to redetermine eligibility for all enrollees and discontinue coverage for individuals who are either no longer eligible or who, despite remaining eligible, are unable to complete the renewal process.
+During this time, states worked to redetermine eligibility for all enrollees and discontinue coverage for individuals who were either no longer eligible or who, despite remaining eligible, were unable to complete the renewal process.
+As of March 2024, at least 22,352,000 Medicaid enrollees were disenrolled across the U.S. and 49,284,000 enrollees had their coverage renewed.
 While this policy change affects local governments and their residents in all of America’s 3,069 counties, counties in nine states—California, Colorado, Minnesota, South Carolina, North Carolina, North Dakota, Ohio, South Carolina and Virginia—face an unprecedented task of managing the unwinding as they have sole responsibility for the Medicaid eligibility and renewal process.

 Key Talking Points